Summer Academy

 Length: 3½ weeks of full day classes

-Dates: June 10-July 2
+Dates: June 9-July 2 (no camp 6/19)

 Time: 8:30 a.m.-2:30 p.m.

-Teachers: Kerry Cedergren & Stephanie Ramirez
+Teachers: Stephanie Ramirez & Kevin Ingram

 Chemistry 1 is an introductory course that studies the principles that determine the behavior of matter.
 It provides a lifelong awareness of both the potential and limitations of science and technology.
 Topics covered will be molecular bonding and structure, the mole, stoichiometry, solids, liquids and gasses, the periodic chart, acids, and bases.
 Students engage in numerous laboratory investigations, problem-solving exercises, and group activities.
-[One Credit]

 iBook is REQUIRED for this course on day one.